Connected and Automated Vehicles

 1993

-A Comparative Systems-level Analysis: Automated Freeways, Hov Lanes, Transit Expansion, Pricing Policies And Land Use Intensification
+A Comparative Systems-Level Analysis: Automated Freeways, Hov Lanes, Transit Expansion, Pricing Policies and Land Use Intensification

 Johnston, Robert